 Settling in Finland is an investment for your future

-Due to our small population, Finland is already facing a labor shortage, as Finland’s younger generations won’t be able to fill the gaps that older generations leave on the job market.
+Due to its small population, Finland is already facing a labor shortage as its younger generations won’t be able to fill the gaps that the older generations leave on the job market.
 There is a clear need to recruit people from abroad in the upcoming years.

-Once you have secured a job in Finland, nothing is stopping you from really settling down in the country and making it your new home.
-Finland has a flexible and equal work conditions, and the working culture is very allowing towards parental leaves, in case you are starting a family.
-The average monthly salary in Finland is around 3 400 EUR (2016-2019).
+Once you have secured a job in Finland, nothing stops you from settling down in the country and making it your new home.

-Obtaining a permanent residency in Finland is a wonderful chance and it gives you many rights in Finland as well as within the European Union.
-Finland has an advanced social security and public health care system that extends to all permanent residents in the country.
-For example, you will be eligible to the same financial benefits from the government as Finnish citizens.
-The best example of this is the maternity allowance and the “Baby Box” that all mothers get from the government when their baby is born.
+For example, you can get the same financial help from the government as Finns.
+The best example is the maternity allowance and the “Baby Box” that all mothers get from the government when their baby is born.

-If you feel you have become a real Finn after staying in the country for a longer period, you may at some point wish to apply for the Finnish citizenship.
-The Finnish passport is one of the best passports in the World.
-According to the Passport Index, you can travel to 164 countries without a visa.
-Finnish nationals also enjoy a permanent access to the nations of the European Union, either for work, study or leisure.
+The Finnish passport is one of the best passports in the world.
+According to the Passport Index, it is the 4th most powerful in the world.
+Finnish nationals certainly enjoy permanent access to the nations of the European Union, either for work, study, or leisure.

 As a Finnish citizen, you will enjoy the following benefits:

 - Basic unemployment benefits